The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization

-This equation was originally obtained by Doob \cite{Doob1957} from the probabilistic point of view and is known as the \emph{Doob h-transform} of the SDE (\ref{firstequation}).
 The existence and uniqueness of weak and strong solutions of (\ref{newsde}) were established in \cite{Cetin2016} under some mild assumptions.
-Specifically, under Assumption $\ref{wellposedfirst}$ (and the following Assumption $\ref{assumptiononEU}$ if $k\geq2$), the existence and uniqueness of the strong solution of $(\ref{newsde})$ are promised (\cite[Theorem 4.1]{Cetin2016}).
+Specifically, under Assumption \ref{wellposedfirst} (and the following Assumption \ref{assumptiononEU} if $k\geq2$), the existence and uniqueness of the strong solution of $(\ref{newsde})$ are promised (\cite[Theorem 4.1]{Cetin2016}).
 Denote, similar as before, by $\mathbb{\tilde P}^{x_0}$ the conditional probability $\mathbb{\tilde P}(\cdot\mid Y_0=x_0)$.
-Then, for each Borel set $E$ of $\mathbb{R}^k$,
+Then, it concluded that for each Borel set $E$ of $\mathbb{R}^k$,